mazeincoding/Mazeway/README.md

     >
     > Though Resend is really amazing, and I'd probably subscribe just to support the service itself.

-5. Follow the steps by Resend.
-Hit me up on [X (Twitter)](https://x.com/mazewinther1) or [Email](mailto:hi@mazecoding.com) if you're having trouble and I'll personally help you.
+4. Follow the steps by Resend.
+From experience, verifying the domain might be the most painful part, especially when it doesn't work no matter what you do.
+It's really like rolling a dice.
+If it lands on 6, everything verifies!
+Otherwise, try again.
+Hit me up on [X (Twitter)](https://x.com/mazewinther1) or send me an [Email](mailto:support@mazewinther.com) if you're having trouble and I'll personally help you.
-6. Now, again in the left sidebar, go to `Settings`
+5. Now, again in the left sidebar, go to `Settings`
-7. Then, go to `Integrations` (this is where the magic is)
+6. Then, go to `Integrations` (this is where the magic is)
-8. You should see Supabase listed.
+7. You should see Supabase listed.
 Click `Connect to Supabase`
-9. Resend will request access to your Supabase organization.
+8. Resend will request access to your Supabase organization.
 Click `Authorize Resend`
-10. Select your Supabase project
+9. Select your Supabase project
-11. Select the domain you just added
+10. Select the domain you just added
-12. Configure custom SMTP (this sounds super complicated but it's not.
+11. Configure custom SMTP (this sounds super complicated but it's not.
 It's already configured.
 Just change the `Sender name` and click `Configure SMTP integration`)
+12. Update your `.env.local` file:
+    ```
+    NEXT_PUBLIC_SUPABASE_URL=your-supabase-project-url
+    NEXT_PUBLIC_SUPABASE_ANON_KEY=your-supabase-anon-key
+    + RESEND_API_KEY=your-resend-api-key
+    + RESEND_FROM_EMAIL="Auth <auth@yourdomain.com>"
+    NEXT_PUBLIC_SITE_URL=http://localhost:3000
+    ```

 That's literally it.
 You just set up an entire authentication system (that users will appreciate) probably in minutes.

 Go ahead and run the app with `npm run dev`.
 Head over to `http://localhost:3000` and you're done! 🎉

-> Pro tip: if you find yourself cloning this project a lot but changing same things, fork the repo, tweak what you need and clone your repo instead.
+Pro tip: if you find yourself cloning this project a lot but changing same things, fork the repo, tweak what you need and clone your repo instead.
 That way, you can customize everything you want once and re-use whenever.

+If anyone at Supabase is reading, a "fork" feature (like GitHub) would push this project even further into it's direction of making complete authentication more accessible.
+When a Supabase project is forked, it'd be like duplicating that project to another user.

 ## Who is behind this?
 I'm Maze.
 I love authentication so much that I decided to build this, so I never have to do auth again.
 If you hit any issues, DM me on [X](https://x.com/mazewinther1) and I'll help you out or just open a GitHub issue.
 Whatever works best for you.